getopenmono/monodocs/getting-started/arduino-hackers.md

 1. We include the Mono Framework, to have access to Mono's API.
 2. Include refences to the default AppController object
-3. Open the namespaces we use in app, to avoid typing namespaces repeatedly.
-4. Here we define the global *TextLabel* object called `textLbl`.
+3. Here we define the global *TextLabel* object called `textLbl`.
 Because it is global it will stick around and not be deallocated.
-5. Construct a *TextLabelView* with a rectangle object ([Rect](../reference/mono_geo_Rect.md)), and give the position ``$(30,73)$`` and dimension ``$(176,20)$``.
+4. Construct a *TextLabelView* with a rectangle object ([Rect](../reference/mono_geo_Rect.md)), and give the position ``$(30,73)$`` and dimension ``$(176,20)$``.
 In the constructors second parameters we set the text content on the *TextLabel*.
 This is the text that will be displayed on the screen.
-6. Because the screen on the Arduino template app is black, we need to tell the label to use a *White* text color.
+5. Because the screen on the Arduino template app is black, we need to tell the label to use a *White* text color.
-7. We tell the *TextLabel* to render itself on the screen.
+6. We tell the *TextLabel* to render itself on the screen.
 All UI widgets are hidden by default.
 You must call `show()` to render them.

 Now you can press the compile button (<i class="fa fa-check"></i>) and see the code compiles.
 If you have Mono connected you can upload the application by pressing the <i class="fa fa-arrow-circle-right"></i> button.